 Before any research project is conducted in the Center, all investigations must be reviewed and approved by the Institutional Review Board of Auburn University or that of any other participating university.
 This procedure ensures that only studies that do not compromise the safety and integrity of children and family members are conducted in the Center.
 Due to our strong commitment to Auburn University and the higher education community, parents are highly encouraged to participate in research projects if asked, but participation is not required.
+Parents will be informed if their child participated on a given day.
 Any questions or concerns parents might have about the research program should be discussed with the Director of Teacher Training and Outreach.

 Research projects may involve interviewing, observing, videotaping parents or children or asking parents or teachers to complete questionnaires.
 If needed, an orientation program to familiarize the child with the experimenters, the rooms, and the procedures will precede each investigation.
 No child is ever compelled to participate, and a family's relationship with the HELC will not be compromised by a decision not to participate.

 Data from research are strictly confidential.
 Code numbers rather than names of children or families are used.
 Although data from individual children and families cannot be released, a summary of the results of each study can be sent to participating parents at its completion, if requested.